 Working Payment Options

-Unlike Uber, Careem’s payment options work, all of them.
-Debit & Credit cards, prepaid packages in 3 varied options.
-Of course there is cash and wallet feature to help you out.
+Unlike Uber, Careem’s payment options work; all of them.
+Debit & Credit cards, prepaid packages and, of course there is cash and wallet features to help you out.

 Multiple Vehicle Options

 With Careem, you can easily find a vehicle that meets your budget.
 From Auto Rickshaw to a luxurious car, you can get anything.
-Furthermore, the recently introduced Go Mini service from Careem lets you travel in just Rs65.
-This service is ideal for most people who want to travel without putting a hole in their budget.
 But to list down, in some cities Careem has Bike, Go Mini, Go, Go+ and Business.
+On top of these, they offer Ambulance, Pickup, Delivery, intercity and First Class.

 As compared to Uber and other taxi services, Careem is the most reliable – thanks to the extensive background check of the drivers.
 The number of reported incidents is very less and they take all measures to ensure that the customers get a secure travelling experience.
 Yes we are aware that incidents have taken place but in comparison with Uber, Careem just doesn’t induct their drivers/captains based on their CNIC and driving license, their is an interview, house call, neighbourhood check, physical copies of residence and then … a tiny training session.